 During the role-play exercises, you are scored on your ability to ask appropriate probing / clarifying questions.
 The wording of your question is important because you are being scored on how thorough / vague your questioning is.
 On a Scalar, 1 being highest and 5 being lowest.

-In relation to Problem Solving, there will be 4 or 5 appropriate questions to ask in 3 of the current role-play exercises, each also marked against the Scalar for thoroughness.
+In relation to Decision Making, there will be 4 or 5 appropriate questions to ask in 3 of the current role-play exercises, each also marked against the Scalar for thoroughness.
 If you fail to ask any appropriate questions, you would be awarded a grade D.

 If a role-actor states ‘I am unhappy with what was said to me’ – the appropriate clarifying question would be to ask ‘what was said to you that has made you unhappy?’ this would score 1 on the Scalar (1 being highest).
 If you were to ask ‘was something said to you?’ this would score 5 on the Scalar (5 being lowest), because the question is not thorough.